-Check out our free activities for kids.
+Check out our free activities for learners.
 We’ll post activities each week.

-We’ve put together a list of over 1000 words from across the Grade 6 curriculum (English, Life Skills, Math, Natural Science, Social Science) so your kids stay up to date even when schools are closed.
+We’ve put together a list of over 1000 words from across the Grade 4-6 curriculum (English, Life Skills, Math, Natural Science, Social Science) so learners stay up to date when schools are closed, and/or use the exercises to catch up.
 Each week we will post a list of words along with one spelling rule per post.
 Click on the links to view/download the free activities:

 - Week 1: July 9, 2021 [Download activities and answers]

-How to create structure for your children during the lockdown?
+How to create structure for catch up activities for children ?

 - Create a schedule!
 Make it a family activity.
 This gives the child a sense of autonomy and they are more likely to want to do the work.
 When explaining the schedule to them, use “first-then” language to help them learn a sequence of events – first do the math work, then you can play games.

 - Make the schedule visible, put it in where your child can see it.
 This will keep them on track.Include specific time for learning

 Give an example of a schedule:

 (ii) clean up